eResults/worker-bundle/README.md

-# README
+# WorkerBundle

-## What is eResults\WorkerBundle

-``eResults\WorkerBundle`` add abstraction to queue providers and allow to create Workers to consume queue workload.
+``eResults\WorkerBundle`` adds abstraction to queue providers and allow to create Workers to consume queue workload.

 ## Requirements